 No geek party is fully complete without a few geeky movie or TV shows available to watch or just playing in the background.
 Dr. Horrible’s Sing-a-long Blog is a great choice for the modern geek and there are many, many other perfect choices.
 In fact, there are endless choices!
 A few that come to mind are Revenge of the Nerds, any super hero movie, The Lord of the Rings, Highlander, WarGames, Monty Python and the Holy Grail, The Princess Bride, Tron, Firefly, Short Circuit, Weird Science, Battlestar Galactica, Doctor Who, The X-Files, The Big Bang Theory, Star Wars, Star Trek, and 2001: A Space Odyssey just to name a few.
 And, just like all things classified geeky, I suspect there are some that would disagree with my list of movies.
 You can do your own research and choose the ones you think work best for your event.

-Finally, you can have a geek “mystery” gift exchange.
+Finally, you can have a geek “mystery” gift exchange for your geek birthday party.
 Just like regular gift exchanges, only with this one, the gifts must be geared towards what a geek or nerd might like.
 Make sure to set a dollar value limit and add this to your invitations when you send them out.
 Have a few extra on hand in case some of your guests forget to bring a gift for the exchange.
 This way, everybody gets to leave with something.

 My favorites are the Lemas Bread (you have to have read or watched The Lord of the Rings to have any idea what this is), Chewbacca Bento, Pac-Man Dumplings, and Lego Minifig Cake Pops.